cedar-policy/rfcs/text/0007-template-groups.md

    (action == Action::"viewDoc" && resource in Directory::"DivisionDocs")
 };
 ```
 This has the drawback that the combined policy is more difficult to understand.
-(It also requires the template slot `?resource` to appear in the `when` condition, rather than the scope, which [RFC-0003](https://github.com/cedar-policy/rfcs/blob/main/text/0003-placeholders-in-conditions.md
-) aims to address.)
+(It also requires the template slot `?resource` to appear in the `when` condition, rather than the scope, which [RFC-0003](https://github.com/cedar-policy/rfcs/pull/3) aims to address.)
 Finally, this policy will not index very well in Verified Permissions because constraints on the `action` and `resource` do not appear in the policy scope (and could not, since there is more than one).

-# Adoption strategy

-Right now the APIs are hardcoded to assume that policies and templates have IDs, and linkage occurs by ID.
-These APIs either need to be generalized or a new API needs to be added to link according to group.
-Probably the easiest thing is to reinterpret "ID" in the API as "ID or Group", and to check groups first, IDs second, where linking by ID is forbidden if any group ID is present for the policy.

 # Unresolved questions